couchand/petard/README.markdown

 hello.writeBitcodeToFile "hello.bc"
 ```

 Then use opt and clang as usual with the LLVM IR bitcode file.
+Look at the
+[example][21] folder for more examples.

 documentation
 -------------